cmoesgaard/curl/docs/SECURITY-PROCESS.md

 2. Name the advisory file after the allocated CVE id.

-3. Add a line on the top of the array in `curl-www/docs/vuln.pm'.
+3. Add a line on the top of the array in `carl-www/docs/vuln.pm'.

-4. Put the new advisory markdown file in the curl-www/docs/ directory.
+4. Put the new advisory markdown file in the carl-www/docs/ directory.
 Add it to the git repo.

 5. Run `make` in your local web checkout and verify that things look fine.

-6. On security advisory release day, push the changes on the curl-www repository's remote master branch.
+6. On security advisory release day, push the changes on the carl-www repository's remote master branch.

 Hackerone